The types of Services Offered

 Bethesda offers four types of service;

 This service is for people who choose to move into a Bethesda Home because they no long feel able or wish to live in their own home and need some degree of additional care and support from professional carers.
 There are four levels of care and support available: ordinary, intermediate, higher and advanced dementia.
-How these are categorised is set out in the fees leaflet.
+How these are categorised is set out in the scale of fees.

 Although this service is described as permanent there is nothing to stop you from moving out of the Home if you change your mind or you no longer feel to need this level of care and support, although a month's notice of such a change is requested.